pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 This tutorial introduces more advanced features of Fully Sharded Data Parallel (FSDP) as part of the Pytorch 1.12 release.
 To get familiar with FSDP, please refer to the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__.

-In this tutorial, we fine-tune of a HuggingFace (HF) T5 model with FSDP for text summarization as the running example.
+In this tutorial, we fine-tune a HuggingFace (HF) T5 model with FSDP for text summarization as the working example.

 The example uses Wikihow and for simplicty, we will showcase the training on a single node, P4dn instance with 8, A100 GPUs.
-We will soon have a blog post on large scale FSDP training on cluster, please stay tuned for that Pytorch medium channel.
+We will soon have a blog post on large scale FSDP training on multi-node cluster, please stay tuned for that on the Pytorch medium channel.

-FSDP is a production ready pakcage with focus on  ease of use, performance and long term support.
-One of the main values of FSDP is reducing the memory footprint on each GPU.
-This enable training larger models with less compute.
-This would also help to fit larger batch sizes during the training and ideally positvely impact the training speed and cost.
-Please read more Pytorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.
+FSDP is a production ready package with focus on  ease of use, performance and long term support.
+One of the main benefits of FSDP is reducing the memory footprint on each GPU.
+This enables training of larger models with less required compute.
+This would also help to fit larger batch sizes during the training and ideally, positively impact the training speed and cost.
+You can read more about PyTorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.

 FSDP Features in This Tutorial
 --------------
-* Transfromer Auto Wrap Policy
+* Transformer Auto Wrap Policy
-* Mixed Percision
+* Mixed Precision
-* Intializing FSDP Model on Device
+* Initializing FSDP Model on Device
 * Activation Checkpointing
-* Sharding Starategy
+* Sharding Strategy
-* Backward Preftech
+* Backward Prefetch
-* Checkpoint Saving Streamed on CPU
+* Model Checkpoint Saving via Streaming to CPU

 Recap on How FSDP Works
 --------------

-At high level FDSP works as follow:
+At a high level FDSP works as follow:

 *In constructor*